Daniel & Louis

 If the Surrogate becomes pregnant with multiples, how would you feel?
 How do you feel about the possibility of selective reduction being recommended due to a multiple pregnancy?

-Our goal as parents is to have two children, and we would be open to our Surrogate carrying twins if she is comfortable with it.
+Our goal as parents is to have two children, and we would be open to our Surrogate carrying twins, but only if she is comfortable with it.
 We fully recognize that a twin pregnancy comes with additional physical demands and risks, and we want to prioritize her well-being.
 If selective reduction is recommended for medical reasons or if our Surrogate prefers it, we would support her decision and rely on medical guidance to ensure the best outcome for everyone involved.

 Are you vaccinated for Covid-19?
 Do you have a preference for a Surrogate to have been vaccinated for Covid-19?